sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - In cloud native application, we use enviroment variables
 - Bill talked about motivation of 12 factors by Heroku
   - run applications in on any cloud environment
-- Bill used the learning outcomes as talking point guideline
 - In pal-tracker app, we can externalize the value of the message

 - Mention that you have to move to pal-tracker directory